 In the good old days you would have lunch with your agent (if you could find one), who would have lunch with an editor, who would be the contact point for the rest of the company, with all queries handled by phone.
 Which is why editors usually manage a couple of dozen or so authors at a time.
 It is labor-intensive.
 But editors are expensive to employ.
 So the sales expectations have to be high.
 And when authors don't make their numbers, the company drops them.
 (There's an amusing article on this at On Switching Publishers; http://www.booktrade.info/i.php/27930).

-Quite simply, we like publishing good books, irrespective of whether they’re likely to sell 500 or 5,000 or 50,000.
-We like want to keep all our authors in print, and keep working on the marketing for years to come.
+Quite simply, we like publishing good books, irrespective of whether they're likely to sell 500, 5,000 or 5,000,000.
+We aim to keep all our authors in print, and keep working on the marketing for years to come.
 That means hundreds, thousands of authors (currently approaching 1500).
 We understand about the personal touch, most people working in the business are themselves authors.
-But more personal contact means employing more people, which means raising the sales level at which we could publish book.
+But contact in person, by phone, or to a lesser extent email, means employing more people, which means raising the sales level at which we could publish a book.
 And it is more impractical for us than most businesses, because we are scattered around the planet in different time zones.
-We invest time and resources instead into areas that other publishers do not, like monthly sales figures for you to see; adding marketing contacts on the website (currently around 17,000) so we can improve the promotion for everybody; getting into the corners of the market globally; providing access for authors to all the information about their book, and their market.
+We invest time and resources instead into areas that other publishers do not, like monthly sales figures for you to see; adding marketing contacts on the website (currently around 40,000) so we can improve the promotion for everybody; getting into the corners of the market globally; providing access for authors to all the information about their book, and their market.